FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Emerald Hills homes from wildfire?

-How long does installation take for a Emerald Hills property?
+What does home hardening include for a Emerald Hills property?

 What defensible space rules apply in Emerald Hills?